 Don't forget to save the bones and carcass to make a nutritious broth later on.

 For a nice, even roast, create some space around the chicken.
 Layer your vegetables so that the bird sits off the bottom of the Dutch oven, but not so high that it touches the lid.
 Make a small indentation in the vegetables to allow space for the steam to pass under the chicken.

-At around 60 minutes, take the lid off the Dutch oven and enter the crisping phase.
-Allow 30 minutes of further cooking and remove when the skin is golden and crispy - no basting required.
-Once you've tried some Dutch oven chicken recipes, you'll wonder what you ever did without it!
+After 1 hour, take the lid off the Dutch oven and enter the crisping phase.
+Allow 30 min of further cooking and remove when the skin is golden and crispy; no basting required.
+Once you've tried some cast iron Dutch oven chicken recipes, you'll wonder what you ever did without it!

 This recipe provides the simplest and quickest method to have a crispy roast chicken, but you can also play with the temperature and time ratio for an even more tender, falling-off-the-bone meat.